efeiza/blakegilliland.github.io/_posts/2020-05-29-fuzzyfinal.md

 order process as time goes
 on.

-## Objective 7: Pull Sales Data Since Then to Show How Well Each Product Cross Sells From the Others
+## Objective 7: Pull sales data since then to show how well each product cross sells from the others

 Note: The fourth product was made available as a primary product on December 5th, 2014 (it was only available as a cross sell product before